CCC Logo

 Nucor Steel, Decatur, Alabama

-Nucor Steel is the GOALI partner of this project.
-We are implementing and testing our new models in their plant first, with their help and
+Nucor Steel is the GOALI Industry partner of this project.
+We are implementing and testing our new models in their plant first, with their help and support.

 Cinvestav

-Cinvestav is providing the laboratory experimental data for measuring the heat transfer coefficients during spray cooling.
+Cinvestav has provided most of the laboratory experimental equipment for measuring the heat transfer coefficients during spray cooling.

 Continuous Casting Consortium